whitphx/vscode-emacs-mcx/DEVELOPMENT.md

 ### Keybindings generation
-Keybindings of a VSCode extension must be defined in its `contributes.keybindings` section in `package.json` as described in [the doc](https://code.visualstudio.com/api/references/contribution-points#contributes.keybindings), but you MUST NOT edit it directly.
+Keybindings of a VSCode extension must be defined in its `contributes.keybindings` section in `package.json` as described in [the doc](https://code.visualstudio.com/api/references/contribution-points#contributes.keybindings), but you MUST NOT edit it directly in case of this extension.

-Instead, to change keybindings, you have to edit `keybindings.json` and run `yarn gen-keys` to generate a resultant keybindings definition and update `package.json` with it.
+Instead, to change the keybindings, you have to edit `keybindings.json` and run `yarn gen-keys` to generate a resultant keybindings definition and update `package.json` with it.

 In `keybindings.json`, you can use some extended syntax.